A little more about me!

 I have a strong foundation in art and craft.
 I draw inspiration from personal experience, art and design history, a wide range of physical and digital media, and my personal relationships.
 This perspective shapes my design work and allows me to approach challenges with curiosity, authenticity, and a deeper understanding of the intersectional human experience.

 All of my interests and motivations help me embody and grow as an artist and designer every day.
+Being an artist and designer is my greatest passion and my strongest intuition.

 From Berries to Badges